McElhaney, Joe

 Phone: 212.650.3606

-Joe McElhaney is the author of The Death of Classical Cinema: Hitchcock, Lang, Minnelli (SUNY Press, 2006), Albert Maysles (University of Illinois Press, 2009) and the editor of Vincente Minnelli: The Art of Entertainment (Wayne State University Press, 2009) and A Companion to Fritz Lang (Wiley-Blackwell, 2015).
-His book Luchino Visconti and the Fabric of Cinema is forthcoming from Wayne State University Press.
+Joe McElhaney is the author of The Death of Classical Cinema: Hitchcock, Lang, Minnelli (SUNY Press), Albert Maysles (University of Illinois Press), Luchino Visconti and the Fabric of Cinema (Wayne State University Press) and the editor of Vincente Minnelli: The Art of Entertainment (Wayne State University Press) and A Companion to Fritz Lang (Wiley-Blackwell).
+He is the recipient of the 2022 Presidential Award for Excellence in Scholarship.

-His essays on Hitchcock and Minnelli include “Hitchcock and the Tippi Hedren Screen Tests” (Hitchcock Annual), “Like Motion Pictures: Long Take Staging in Bells Are Ringing” (The Long Take: Critical Approaches, Palgrave) “The Object and the Face: Notorious, Bergman and the Close-Up” (Hitchcock: Past and Future/Routledge), “Hitchcock: Metteur-en-Scène” (A Companion to Alfred Hitchcock/Blackwell), “Laughter and Agony in The Long, Long Trailer or: ‘Isn’t This Fun, Honey?'”
-(Blackwell’s History of American Film/Blackwell) and “Medium-Shot Gestures: Vincente Minnelli and Some Came Running,” originally published in 16:9 and reprinted in Vincente Minnelli: The Art of Entertainment.
+His essays on Hitchcock and Minnelli include “Pure Cinema, 1972: Hitchcock and Frenzy” (Il cinema é Hitchcock, Marsilio), “Donen and Minnelli: An Exchange of Energies, (Deleuze and Film Criticism, Springer) “Hitchcock and the Tippi Hedren Screen Tests” (Hitchcock Annual), “Like Motion Pictures: Long Take Staging in Bells Are Ringing” (The Long Take: Critical Approaches, Palgrave) “The Object and the Face: Notorious, Bergman and the Close-Up” (Hitchcock: Past and Future, Routledge), “Hitchcock: Metteur-en-Scène” (A Companion to Alfred Hitchcock,Blackwell), “Laughter and Agony in The Long, Long Trailer or: ‘Isn’t This Fun, Honey?’”
+(History of American Film,Blackwell) and “Medium-Shot Gestures: Vincente Minnelli and Some Came Running,” originally published in 16:9 and reprinted in Vincente Minnelli: The Art of Entertainment.

-He has been an invited speaker to such institutions as Stanford University, Yale University, Rutgers University, Goethe University, Columbia University, the University of Kent at Canterbury, the Deutsche Filmmuseum, Anthology Film Archives, the Brooklyn Academy of Music, the Locarno Film Festival, and the Philoctetes Center.
-He has also served as an interview subject for the Criterion Collection DVD/blu ray of Fritz Lang’s Ministry of Fear, for the Warner Brothers DVD of Vincente Minnelli’s Some Came Running, for the Olive Films blu-ray/DVD of Nicholas Ray’s Johnny Guitar and for the French television documentary Gene Kelly le novateur.
+He has been an invited speaker to such institutions as Stanford University, Yale University, Rutgers University, Goethe University, Columbia University, the University of Kent at Canterbury, the Deutsche Filmmuseum, Anthology Film Archives, the Brooklyn Academy of Music, the Locarno Film Festival, the Centre Pompidou, and the Philoctetes Center.
+He has also served as an interview subject for the Criterion Collection DVD/blu ray of Fritz Lang’s Ministry of Fear, for the Warner Brothers DVD of Vincente Minnelli’s Some Came Running, for the Olive Films blu-ray/DVD of Nicholas Ray’s Johnny Guitar and for the French television documentaries Gene Kelly le novateur and Le couples mythiques du cinema.

-At Hunter College, he regularly teaches courses on camera movement, cinematic space, film acting, the American musical, director courses focused on such figures as Woody Allen, Rainer Werner Fassbinder, Fritz Lang and Vincente Minnelli, and history classes addressing such decades as the 1950s, the 1960s, and the 1980s.
-He also regularly teaches a close analysis course devoted to Martin Scorsese’s The Age of Innocence.
+At Hunter College, he regularly teaches courses on camera movement, cinematic space, film acting, aesthetics of film sound, the American musical, director courses focused on such figures as Woody Allen, Rainer Werner Fassbinder, Fritz Lang and Vincente Minnelli, and history classes addressing such decades as the 1950s, the 1960s, and the 1980s.
+He also regularly teaches a close analysis course devoted to Martin Scorsese’s The Age of Innocence and another on Hitchcock’s Vertigo.

 Links to some online publications: